OWASP/CheatSheetSeries/cheatsheets/OS_Command_Injection_Defense_Cheat_Sheet.md

 For examples, see [escapeshellarg()](http://php.net/manual/en/function.escapeshellarg.php) or [escapeshellcmd()](http://php.net/manual/en/function.escapeshellcmd.php) in PHP.

-## Defense option 3: Parametrization in conjunction with Input Validation
+## Defense option 3: Parameterization in conjunction with Input Validation

 If it is considered unavoidable the call to a system command incorporated with user-supplied, the following two layers of defense should be used within software in order to prevent attacks

 ### Layer 1

-**Parametrization:** If available, use structured mechanisms that automatically enforce the separation between data and command.
+**Parameterization:** If available, use structured mechanisms that automatically enforce the separation between data and command.
 These mechanisms can help to provide the relevant quoting, encoding.

 ### Layer 2